hjdeheer/aoc2020/README.md

-# aoc2020
+# Advent of Code 2020
-Contains the solutions to Advent of Code 2020 coded in Java!
+Contains the solutions to Advent of Code 2020 coded in Java using IntelliJ!